LCC-CIT/CS295N-CourseMaterials/Labs/Lab03/Lab3Instructions_CS295N.md

 You should already have an existing HTTP GET method that displays the view that will contain the data entry form.

-- Write an HTTP POST method that gets the information from the form, then displays a page containing all the messages, stories, or posts.
+- Write an HTTP POST method that gets the information from the form, then displays a page containing all the message, story, or post just entered.
-- Write an HTTP GET method to display a view with all the messages, stories, or posts.

 #### Views

 - Add a data entry form to the message, story, or post view.
 Make the view strongly typed.
-- Add a view that shows all the messages, stories, or posts.
+- Add a view that shows one message story, or post.
 Make the view strongly typed.